solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 ## Proposal contract

-Here we are using the MultisigProposal_01 proposal that is present in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-multisig/MultisigProposal_01.sol).
-We will use this contract as a reference for the tutorial.
+The `MultisigProposal_01` proposal is available in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-multisig/MultisigProposal_01.sol).
+This contract is used as a reference for this tutorial.

 Let's go through each of the functions that are overridden.